 For some additional luxury, we recommend a stay in the over-100-year-old Atlantic Hotel.
 Standing above the town on its own piece of headland, it has the best scenic views of the ocean.
 No excuses are needed to grab a day pass to the spa and have some drinks while you reconnect with your gal pals.

 Looking for something more hands-off?
 There are loads of self-contained, amazing apartments in and around Newquay from which you can still take advantage of the stunning sea views and coastal comforts, like this one.

 Hop on a train to Scotland

-You can relax in your own private room and maybe get some reading in or watch Netflix from somewhere other than your bed (we have some film and TV picks here and here).
-The Club Car is currently closed and the food hot food service is suspended until further notice, however breakfast is still on the cards and having a place to snuggle up definitely beats sitting upright the whole way.
+You can relax in your own private room and maybe get some reading in or watch Netflix from somewhere other than your bed.
+Breakfast is on the cards and having a place to snuggle up definitely beats sitting upright the whole way.
 Better still, you can reserve a spot to bring your bike with you and open up a whole world of exploration once you arrive at your destination.

 Give London a go

-Whether you live in London or not, there is a lot going on in the capital, even so shortly after the relaxation of lockdown.
+Whether you live in London or not, there is a lot going on in the capital.
 Treat yourself to a unique stay in the ZSL London Zoo lodges or a couple of nights in the quirky and affordable Qbic Hotel, and explore the city at leisure.
 With tourist numbers still pretty low, it’s a great opportunity to see the city and visit some attractions.
 Museums and galleries like the Tate Modern and Natural History Museum are already on track to reopen, and this is the perfect chance to get the London experience without the crowds.
 Just try your best to avoid the Underground and don’t forget to check if you need to book.